-5.1 Privacy is a human right, protected as a personal right in the Irish Constitution and the European Convention on Human Rights, which is incorporated into Irish law.
-The private and family life, home and correspondence of everyone must be respected.

-5.2 Readers are entitled to have news and comment presented with respect for the privacy and sensibilities of individuals.
-However, the right to privacy should not prevent publication of matters of public record or in the public interest.

-5.3 Sympathy and discretion must be shown at all times in seeking information in situations of personal grief or shock.
+- 5.1 Privacy is a human right, protected as a personal right in the Irish Constitution and the European Convention on Human Rights, which is incorporated into Irish law.
+The private and family life, home and correspondence of everyone must be respected. - 5.2 Readers are entitled to have news and comment presented with respect for the privacy and sensibilities of individuals.
+However, the right to privacy should not prevent publication of matters of public record or in the public interest. - 5.3 Sympathy and discretion must be shown at all times in seeking information in situations of personal grief or shock.
 In publishing such information, the feelings of grieving families should be taken into account.
-This should not be interpreted as restricting the right to report judicial proceedings.
-5.4 In the reporting of suicide, excessive detail of the means of suicide should be avoided.

-5.5 Public persons are entitled to privacy.
-However, where people hold public office, deal with public affairs, follow a public career, or have sought or obtained publicity for their activities, publication of relevant details of their private life and circumstances may be justifiable where the information revealed relates to the validity of the their conduct, the credibility of their public statements, the value of their publicly expressed views or is otherwise in the public interest.
-5.6 Taking photographs of individuals in private places without their consent is not acceptable, unless justified by the public interest.
+This should not be interpreted as restricting the right to report judicial proceedings. - 5.4 Public persons are entitled to privacy.
+However, where people hold public office, deal with public affairs, follow a public career, or have sought or obtained publicity for their activities, publication of relevant details of their private life and circumstances may be justifiable where the information revealed relates to the validity of the their conduct, the credibility of their public statements, the value of their publicly expressed views or is otherwise in the public interest. - 5.5 Taking photographs of individuals in private places without their consent is not acceptable, unless justified by the public interest.